mitre/multiscanner-ansible/README.md

 from the root folder of the project.

 ## Scaling
-To increase performance/throughput, you might want to add additional hosts (typically worker or Elasticsearch hosts).
-To do this, simply set up the additional hosts with the appropriate user and SSH keys as described above, and then add their hostnames/IPs to the **hosts** file under the appropriate category.
+To increase performance/throughput, you might want to add additional hosts (workers, elasticsearch hosts, or Gluster hosts).
+To do this, simply set up the additional hosts with the appropriate user and SSH keys as described above, and then add their hostnames or IPs to the **hosts** file under the appropriate category.